churchillcui/AFCM/README.md

 1. "vignette_fcm.pdf": a vignette showing how to fit functional Cox models using mgcv package in R.

-2. "NHANES.rds": a cleaned NHANES dataset.
+2. "NHANES.rds": a cleaned NHANES dataset. (temporarily unavailable due to privacy issue)

+Please contact me if you are interested in using this cleaned NHANES dataset.

 If you use this NHANES dataset as an example in written work, please cite the following paper: